 Commercial airline passengers increasingly look to stay connected, with today's airline passenger spending approximately 6.2 hours on average per day online, according to a Gogo-commissioned survey, relative to the general population which spends approximately 4.0 hours online on average per day.
 The rapid proliferation of Wi-Fi enabled smartphones, laptops, tablets and other mobile devices has led to an expectation of always available connectivity among a significant portion of airline passengers today.
-According to a Gogo-commissioned survey, in 2011 approximately 99% of U.S. business travelers owned at least one web-enabled device.
+An online survey conducted by Forrester Research, Inc. indicates that 88% of business travelers own a laptop or notebook, and in-flight internet usage is expected to increase rapidly over the next five years according to In-Stat, from approximately 15.6 million North American sessions in 2011 to 96.9 million by 2015.
 Additionally, as passengers experience high fares and crowded planes, they increasingly seek ways to enhance the travel experience.